 Set Contributors Authority List

-To start using the Authority List you first need to decide if you will let ONIXEDIT automatically assign IDs to each of your contributors or if you want to define it by yourself.
+To start using the Authority List, you first need to decide if you will let ONIXEDIT automatically assign IDs to each of your contributors or if you want to define it by yourself.
+You can set this at the bottom of the list, like shown below:

 <BiographicalNote>René Alleau is a philosopher and historian who has written extensively on alchemy, the occult sciences, and secret societies.
 The author of <em>History of Occult Sciences</em> and <em>Aspects de l’alchimie traditionelle</em>, he lives in France.</BiographicalNote>